Restrictions impede public understanding of Facebook’s platform and its impact on democracy

 Although representatives from Facebook contacted the Knight Institute to discuss the proposal, Facebook ultimately rejected it.

 On October 16, 2020, Facebook sent a cease and desist letter to two New York University researchers, Laura Edelson and Damon McCoy, demanding that the researchers discontinue use of a tool crucial to studying political ads on Facebook’s platform.
-The letter threatens further action if the researchers do not comply by November 30.
-The Knight Institute is representing Edelson and McCoy in the matter.
+On August 3, 2021, Facebook abruptly shut down their accounts, hours after Edelson had informed the platform that she and McCoy were studying the spread of disinformation about January 6 on the social media platform.
+The Knight Institute and First Amendment specialists at Ballard Spahr are representing Edelson and McCoy in their personal capacities in this matter.